AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 - Step 4: The created `SleepEntry` instance is added into the `ArrayList<Entry> sleepList` attribute of the `SleepList`.

-The sequence diagram for ParserSleep feature is shown below.
-Unrelated attributes and Classes were excluded.

 ### Sleep list feature